rtmrtmrtmrtm/weakmon/README.md

 # weakmon
-Monitor WSPR and JT65A.

-These are command-line Python programs to monitor WSPR and JT65A, printing receptions and reporting them to wsprnet and pskreporter.info.
+These are command-line Python programs to monitor WSPR and JT65A, printing receptions and reporting them to wsprnet and pskreporter.
 For a few radios the software understands, it will switch bands automatically.
 The software works on Macs, Linux, and FreeBSD.